goodyduru/scanner/README.md

 #### WebSocket
 I recommend the use of [wscat](https://github.com/websockets/wscat) to monitor a scan using WebSocket.

-To use wscat, ensure that `DJANGO_ALLOWED_HOSTS` environmental variable for the server and celery worker is set to *.
+To use wscat, ensure the `DJANGO_ALLOWED_HOSTS` environmental variable for the server and celery worker is set to *.

 Monitoring using wscat is simple.
 You just have to run:
 ```sh